GiuseMisu/Computer-Vision-Project/README.md

 In particular, during the implementation of my project, I worked on a subset of the CNRPark+EXT dataset.
 Specifically, I focused analysis on a set of 1000 images, including 35,250 patches of parking slots.
 The subset was split into a training set (X_train) and a test set (X_test), with a ratio of 65% to 35%, respectively.
 This choice was driven by the need to manage the computational resources effectively while implementing a variety of approaches.
 For each approach, a random search method was developed to identify the optimal parameters.

-## Overview of the various approaches that have been implemented.
+## Overview of the various approaches
 <br>

 |   Approaches   | Description |